The Davis Phinney Foundation

 Davis Phinney is an Olympic medalist, Tour de France stage winner, former broadcaster, sports marketer and author of “The Happiness of Pursuit”.
-Diagnosed with young-onset Parkinson’s in 2000, his tenacity coupled with his infectious positive attitude and dedication to wellness laid the groundwork for the Davis Phinney Foundation, which he founded to help to inspire and inform others living with Parkinson’s.
+Diagnosed at the age of 40 with young-onset Parkinson’s in 2000, his tenacity coupled with his infectious positive attitude and dedication to wellness laid the groundwork for the Davis Phinney Foundation, which he founded to help to inspire and inform others living with Parkinson’s.

 It is the aim of the organizers to enable 100% of all donations and entry fees to go directly to the Davis Phinney Foundation.
 All attempts will made to cover the operating expenses for the event through private and corporate sponsors.
-In addition to the entry fee, riders are encouraged (but not required) to raise donations in support of Parkinson’s.
+In addition to the entry fee, riders are encouraged (but not required) to raise donations in support of the Davis Phinney Foundation.
 Any rider who raises $400 or more in donations will be awarded a commemoration Sub-5 Jersey.
 Note that jerseys can not be purchased and must be earned.
-All moneys donated qualify as a tax deductible gift to a registered non-for-profit charity.
+All moneys donated qualify as a tax deductible gift to the non-for-profit charity.

 The following tools will help you meet your personal fundraising goals when seeking the support of others:

 Mark Ackerman, Sub-5 Ride participant since 2011